wb14123/blog/jekyll/_posts/2013-01-10-Change-Root-File-System-from-Ext4-to-Xfs-on-Archlinux.markdown

 	fsck.xfs: file not found
 	mount: unknown filesystem type "xfs"

-In this case,  you need to modify initramfs.
+In this case,  you need boot into your old ext4 root partation and modify initramfs.
 In archlinux, you can do it with [mkinitcpio](https://wiki.archlinux.org/index.php/mkinitcpio).

 Just add `xfs` to kernel modules and `fsck.xfs` to binary files in `/etc/mkinitcpio.conf`: